 Sometimes, corrupted or missing game files can cause extended loading times.
 Luckily, Steam offers a built-in feature to verify game files and automatically repair any issues.
 This process ensures all necessary files are present and intact, potentially resolving loading problems.
 Outdated graphics drivers are another common cause of performance hiccups.
 Regularly updating your graphics drivers not only reduces loading times but also prevents crashes and visual glitches, contributing to a smoother Rust experience.

-Network Settings and Connectivity
+Checking Your Network Settings and Connection

 Your internet connection plays a vital role in Rust’s loading speed.
 A stable and fast connection ensures quick data transfer, minimizing loading screens.
 Check your internet speed and consider troubleshooting your network settings if you suspect connectivity issues.
 Additionally, the server you’re connecting to matters.
 Overloaded servers, especially those with limited resources or a high player count, can lead to longer loading times for everyone.
 If possible, try connecting to a less populated server or consider a server with better hardware, like the one discussed on uMod with its robust setup.